Listen to the latest episode:

 22 March 2018

-Let's Talk About Sects speaks with Sarah Skibtower, a researcher who has invested the last 16 years of her life into understanding all she can about Aum Shinrikyo.
+Let's Talk About Sects speaks with Sarah Hightower (referred to as Sarah Skibtower), a researcher who has invested the last 16 years of her life into understanding all she can about Aum Shinrikyo.
 Includes a correction from episode 3 of this podcast.

 14 March 2018